danieljharvey/graphql-codegen-fast-check/README.md

 [Fast-check](https://github.com/dubzzz/fast-check) is a Property Testing framework for `Typescript` / `Javascript`.
-It allows testing properties of a program using arbitrarily generated data. `Fast-check` uses `Arbitrary`s to create data, that is, descriptions of the data we need to create.
+It allows testing properties of a program using arbitrarily generated data. `Fast-check` uses `arbitrary`s to create data, that is, descriptions of the data we need to create.

 Say we have this datatype...